C0DER-RAHUL/Customer_Churn_Prediction/README.md

 This web application is designed to predict customer churn using an Artificial Neural Network (ANN).
 The app is built using Streamlit, a Python library for creating interactive web applications.

-Live Demo:
+Video Demo:
 ---------

-A live demo of the application. https://github.com/user-attachments/assets/cf4370a1-b0c6-4e46-9760-8e2b7fcd9a45
+A Video demo of the application. https://github.com/user-attachments/assets/cf4370a1-b0c6-4e46-9760-8e2b7fcd9a45

 Overview: